Genomon-Project/paplot-doc/quick_start.rst

   - pmsignature

 :input:
-  The input table data.
+  The input data table.

 :output_dir:
-  The directory where the output files of paplot are generated.
+  The directory wherein the output files of paplot are generated.

 :project_name:
-  The project name (used as the title of output files).
+  The project name (used as the title of the output files).

 Please execute paplot using the prepared sample data.